 Why do you think volunteerism and national service are important to Nevada?
 Volunteers and national service members are important to our state because they not only bring an enormous value to our communities through thousands of hours of service, but also because volunteering and serving can help build stronger communities through networking and collaboration.

 Why do you serve on the Nevada Volunteers Commission?
-“I believe in volunteer service and the positive impact it has in our communities throughout Nevada.
-I volunteered for 12 years before taking a paid staff role with the American Red Cross.”
+“I believe in volunteer service and the positive impact it has on our communities throughout Nevada.”

 Nevada Rural Counties RSVP